 By Michael Lanza

 Choosing a waterproof-breathable rain shell for hiking, backpacking, climbing, or other outdoor activities can seem daunting.
 Prices range from under $100 to over $500, and weights from less than half a pound to over a pound.
 Some are loaded with features, others so minimalist they seem like a glorified trash bag.
 You’ll also find the full gamut of opinions on them from reviewers and consumers.

-Many hikers, backpackers, climbers, and others buy a rain jacket based on price, brand, or the recommendation of a trusted reviewer, or the consensus of several consumer reviews.
+Many hikers, backpackers, climbers, and others buy a rain jacket based on price, brand, the recommendation of a trusted reviewer, or the consensus of several consumer reviews.
 That’s not a bad strategy, and it’s sometimes successful.
 But it’s really an incomplete strategy.
 As with almost any consumer product, buying a rain shell you will be satisfied with comes down to considering how and where you will use it and understanding the subtle differences between them.